 Most people who want to be runners think that walking is weakness.
 It’s not.
 Even marathoners and ultra-marathoners walk during their races.
 It’s a rest for your legs because it works different muscles than running.
 There are days where my whole routine involves going for long walks, keeping my heart-rate up, and just enjoying being outside.

-This is why people think running sucks
+This is why people think running sucks.

 I suggest that you be able to walk for 30-45 minutes at 3.5 to 4 mph (15-18 minutes per mile) without feeling out of breath before you even start with your couch to 5k plan’s intervals.

-When You’re Ready to Run
+When You’re Ready to Run with C25K

 And after talking with some of my friendos on Twitter, I realized another pitfall of the couch to 5k plan: the weeks are too condensed.
 If you’re having trouble going from week to week, don’t feel bad about repeating it.
 I had to repeat Week 4 three times before I could move on.
 Don’t feel tied down to the weekly schedule.
 The couch to 5k schedule is nice marketing, but bad science.

 If you ask me, the couch to 5k plan should be stretched out to 12-16 weeks to really take advantage of the real-world experience of newbie runners.
 But that wouldn’t be nearly as appealing, would it?

 What are your experiences with the Couch to 5k plan?